moorepants/dissertation/davisbicycle.rst

 from applying a fore/aft moment to the handlebar extension, but the rider could still apply steer torques.
 My design exploited this odd feature by using a universal joint which could only transmit a torque about it's primary axis.
-The telescoping degree of freedom was added after Gilbert clued me in to its necessity, :ref:`Figure 11.24<figSteerTorqueDesign>`.
+The telescoping degree of freedom was added after Gilbert explained its necessity, :ref:`Figure 11.24<figSteerTorqueDesign>`.

 .. _figSteerTorqueDesign: